sjciasullo/javaCL_chess/README.md

 - castling
 - automatic checkmate finish
 - different command structure
+- ability to save game by using a structure to save all moves and writing to file

 ### Wins and Challenges
 -   Design for such a big project with a lot of moving parts.
 Being able to visualize all the parts with the whole, knowing what way to organize the data in order to solve problems during design phase.